libriscv/rvscript/README.md

 riscv64-unknown-elf-g++ (g5964b5cd7) 11.1.0
 ```

 While 32-bit RISC-V is faster to emulate than 64-bit, I prefer it when the sizes match between the address spaces.
+It makes passing objects and structs very easy.

 ## Building script files